 Organisations, like people, have unique characteristics along with specific strengths and weaknesses that contribute to overall performance.

 An organisation’s results reflect the things it does well, and perhaps not so well.
-For example, it may put customer service at the heart of its strategy and execute that strategy with speed and precision yet fail to embrace the kind of innovation that would deliver added long-term value to customers.
+For example, it may put customer service at the heart of its strategy and execute that strategy with speed and precision yet fail to embrace the kind of innovation that would add long-term value to customers.

 We use a catalogue of organisational capabilities that can be observed and measured to profile an organisation’s strengths and weaknesses.
 Senior leaders particularly enjoy the rich dialogue this enables, allowing them to define their business in a new way.